6 of our favourite family games to help your young child develop important basic numeracy skills

 In addition to constructing number sentences within 10, your child will be also be adding up the points on the sleeping queen cards they hold as they go along.
 These points are all in multiples of 5 so there are some trickier addition sums to be done here.
 (If you are playing this game with children a bit younger than the recommended 8+ age range, this part if probably where they may need a little help).

-In short, a brilliant family card game with lots of math.
+In short, Sleeping Queens is brilliant family card game with lots of math.
 A good choice for children in grade 1 and up.

 Ages 4+, 2-6 players